renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example deletes the record of all employees from the Employee_details table of the database.

 ## 11. DESCRIBE Statement
-    This SQL statement tells something about the specified table or view in the query.
+    This docs.SQL statement tells something about the specified table or view in the query.

 **Syntax of DESCRIBE Statement:**
 ```